How to Build Bigger Chest Muscles

-After you’ve done your two pressing movements you can finish off with either dumbbell or cable flyes as your isolation exercise.
-These work the pecs from a different angle and help to stimulate extra growth by providing additional volume and pump to the muscles.
+After you’ve done your two pressing movements, you can finish off with either dumbbell or cable flyes as your isolation exercise.
+These work the pecs from a different angle, and they help to stimulate extra growth by providing additional volume and pump to the muscles.

 Either dumbbells or cables will work well, but cables have the advantage of keeping the muscles under constant tension throughout the range of motion, whereas with dumbbells the tension is reduced (and then disappears entirely) towards the top of the movement.

 If you are doing standing cable flyes, I recommend using a high to low angle, as this places more emphasis on the lower pectorals, which is what you need for maximum growth.
 As the upper head of the pectoral is much smaller, it does not require any additional direct stimulation if you have already done an incline press.